markusressel/gopass-chrome-importer/README.md

 ## --yes

-By default gopass will ask you some questions when creating a secret like which recipients to use for this secret.
+By default **gopass** will ask you some questions when creating a secret like which recipients to use for this secret.
-For large lists of passwords this can be quite a hassle. **gopass** has a built in `--yes` option to circumvent this by always using "Y" or the default (if yes is not an option).
-This paramter can also be used (in addition to `-y`) in **gopass-chrome-importer** and will just pass it on to **gopass**.
+For large lists of passwords this can be quite a hassle. **gopass** has a built in `--yes` option to circumvent this by always using "Y" or the default (if *yes* is not an option).
+This parameter can also be used (in addition to `-y`) in **gopass-chrome-importer** and will just pass it on to **gopass**.

 ```bash